1. Home

 The posterior cortex should be thinned with the burr to an eggshell.
 Retropulsed bone fragments can be removed with curettes and thin footplate Kerrison punches.

-This is optimally done with a high speed burr and curettes under loupe or microscopic magnification.
+This is optimally done with a high-speed burr and curettes under loupe or microscopic magnification.

-Care should be taken to protect the dura.
+Pearl – Protection of the dura: Care should be taken to protect the dura.
 Epidural venous bleeding can be troublesome at times, so meticulous hemostasis with bipolar cautery, cottonoid patties, and hemostatic adjuncts can be helpful.

 6. Reduction

-In A type fractures, spine alignment will be nearly completely restored by the distraction performed during corpectomy.
+In type A fractures, spine alignment will be nearly completely restored by the distraction performed during corpectomy.

 The normal height of the area should be reconstructed.
 However, care should be taken not to over distract.

 The over distracted hole will be filled with a larger cage or bone graft and stabilized with a plate.
-But, over-distracted facet joints will make this construct unstable leading to implant failure and eventually pseudo arthrosis.
+But over-distracted facet joints will make this construct unstable leading to implant failure and eventually pseudo arthrosis.

 If this is situation is recognized in the postoperative X-ray, this would be a clear indication for additional posterior fixation (360° procedure)